volodymyrhudyma/blog/content/blog/create-custom-middleware-in-redux.md

 It is known as a suggested way to extend Redux with the custom functionality.

-One of the key features of the Middleware is that it is composable and each middleware requires no knowledge of what comes before or after it in the chain.
+One of the key features of the Middleware is that it is composable and each Middleware requires no knowledge of what comes before or after it in the chain.

 They are typically used for logging, crash reporting, talking to an API, etc.

-While there are a lot of middlewares in the npm registry, available to be instantly used, we are given a possibility to create and use our own custom ones.
+While there are a lot of Middlewares in the npm registry, available to be instantly used, we are given a possibility to create and use our own custom ones.

-In the next section, we will learn how to create a custom middleware for logging actions with payload and a state computed right after they have been dispatched.
+In the next section, we will learn how to create a custom Middleware for logging actions with payload and a state computed right after they have been dispatched.

-In other words, our own implementation of the [redux-logger](https://github.com/LogRocket/redux-logger) middleware.
+In other words, our own implementation of the [redux-logger](https://github.com/LogRocket/redux-logger) Middleware.

 ## Logger Middleware

-If you used Redux before, you most probably used one of the most popular middlewares that lets you write asynchronous logic that interacts with the store - [redux-thunk](https://github.com/reduxjs/redux-thunk).
+If you used Redux before, you most probably used one of the most popular Middlewares that lets you write asynchronous logic that interacts with the store - [redux-thunk](https://github.com/reduxjs/redux-thunk).

-It is appended with the help of the **applyMiddleware(...middleware)** function that takes a list of middlewares and composes them:
+It is appended with the help of the **applyMiddleware(...middleware)** function that takes a list of Middlewares and composes them:

 ```javascript
 import { applyMiddleware, createStore } from "redux";